-All Star Musicals has revealed its 2021 line up of celebrities and songs they'll be singing.
+All Star Musicals is back on ITV tonight – here are the line up of celebrities and songs they’ll be singing.

-ITV previously revealed a new one-off special of the show which sees famous faces embarking on the ultimate musical theatre masterclass before performing in a show stopping one-night extravaganza.
+The musical show sees famous faces embarking on the ultimate musical theatre masterclass before performing in a show stopping one-night extravaganza.

 All Star Musicals line up